-- Quotation marks should be used for dialogue and written text that is quoted, recited from memory, or read. - Question marks and exclamation points should be placed outside of the quotation marks unless they are part of the quoted material.
-Periods and commas are always placed outside of the quotation marks. - If quoted text continues over several subtitles, quotation marks should only be used at the very beginning and very end of the quote.
+- Quotation marks should be used for dialogue and written text that is quoted, recited from memory, or read. - Punctuation marks (including commas, periods, question marks, etc.) should be placed outside of the quotation marks unless they are part of the quoted material.

+- If quoted text continues over several subtitles, quotation marks should only be used at the very beginning and very end of the quote.
 (Not at the beginning of each subtitle within the quote.) - Use single quotes for a quote within a quote (example: Ella dijo: "No me digas 'Relájate' ni una vez más"). - Colons can be used when appropriate.
 Semicolons should not be used.

-For detailed information about punctuation, you can check: http://lema.rae.es/dpd/?key=signos%20ortogr%C3%A1ficos
+For detailed information about punctuation, you can check: http:// lema.rae.es/dpd/?key=signos%20ortogr%C3%A1ficos